John FitzGerald, 18th Earl of Kildare

-John Holles FitzGerald, 18th Earl of Kildare (1661 – 9 November 1707), styled Lord Offaly until 1664, was an Irish peer.
+John Holles FitzGerald, 18th Earl of Kildare (1661 – 9 November 1707), styled Lord Offaly until 1664, was an Irish peer and Whig politician.

-Background
+Early life

-Kildare was the son of Wentworth FitzGerald, 17th Earl of Kildare, and Lady Elizabeth, daughter of John Holles, 2nd Earl of Clare.
+Kildare was the only son of Wentworth FitzGerald, 17th Earl of Kildare and Lady Elizabeth, daughter of John Holles, 2nd Earl of Clare.
 He succeeded his father in the earldom in 1664.
+He was educated at Oxford University, and was made a Doctor of Civil Law by James, Duke of York upon his visit to the university in 1683.
+Kildare inherited vast Irish estates but he rarely visited the country, living primarily in Oxfordshire.
+In 1687 he entertained Mary of Modena at his estate at Caversham Park.